HariKishorePec/local-upload-server/README.md

 1. Start the server: `node server.js`
 2. Open your browser and navigate to `http://localhost:PORT` (replace PORT with your configured port if different).
 3. Use the web interface to select and upload files.

+## Transferring Files from Another Computer

+1. Launch the application on the destination PC or server.
+2. Obtain the IPv4 address of the destination machine.
+3. On the source PC, open a web browser and navigate to `http://<IPv4_address>:<port>`.
+4. Verify uploaded files on destination PC.

 ---